-This document forms part of the University of Greenwich Sustainability Policy.
-This policy outlines the importance of natural space and the benefits that can be obtained from a sensitively managed ecosystem to both staff and students alongside that of biodiversity.
-The successful delivery of this Policy supports the university's Sustainability Strategic Action Plan and the Biodiversity Action Plan
+This document forms part of the University of Greenwich Sustainability Policy and supersedes the Biodiversity Policy.
+This policy outlines the importance of natural space and the benefits that can be obtained from a sensitively managed ecosystem to both staff and students and the operation of the University alongside that of biodiversity.

-Ecosystem services are the benefits provided by ecosystems that contribute to human survival and enhance our well-being.
-They can be direct, or indirect and can be split into four broad categories;
+'Ecosystem Services' are the benefits provided by ecosystems that contribute to human survival and enhance our well-being.
+They can be direct, or indirect and can be spilt into four broad categories;